-If you have multiple websites or stores that you would like to connect to different Privy accounts, you may want to create Privy subaccounts for those websites.
+If you manage multiple businesses or brands and would like to use Privy, you may want to create Privy subaccounts for each of those websites.

 When to use subaccounts

-Depending on your situation a subaccount(s) may or may not be right for you.
+Depending on your situation, a subaccount(s) may or may not suit you.

 You should use subaccounts if:

-- You have multiple stores or sub-brands, and you want a Privy business for each of them.
+- You have multiple stores or sub-brands, and you want a Privy business for each one.

-- You want one consolidated bill from Privy for all the accounts with the exception of Privy Text.
+- You want one consolidated bill from Privy for all the accounts except for Privy Text.

-- You want a staging/test environment for previewing changes before making them on the business connected to your live store.
+- You want a staging or test environment for previewing changes before making them on the business connected to your live store.

 You should not use subaccounts if:

-- You need Privy businesses to be billed separately.
+- You want separate bills for each business.
 Subaccounts can't be billed separately.

-- You want to run identical displays on multiple sites that can be centrally managed.
-Campaigns can be easily copied to additional accounts, but changes to one copy will not and cannot affect the others.
+- You want to run and manage identical displays on multiple sites from one account.
+Displays can be easily copied to additional accounts, but changes to one copy will not affect the others.
 Instead, install the Privy code for your second business on that website manually.

 Disclaimers and Limitations

-- Privy Text is currently not available for subaccounts bundled under parent accounts.
-If you would like to enroll more than one account in Privy Text, these would require creating unique Privy accounts.
+- Privy Text is not available for subaccounts bundled under parent accounts.
+To use Privy Text for multiple businesses, you must create multiple unique Privy accounts.

-- Privy subaccounts always inherit the traffic enforcement state, trial state, and features of the parent account.
+- Privy subaccounts inherit the traffic enforcement state, trial state, and any supported shared features/settings of the parent account.
 Review the previous section to learn more about which features/settings are not shared between accounts.

 - Traffic from subaccounts will be "rolled up" to parent accounts for billing purposes.

 - Mailable contacts from subaccounts will be rolled up to the parent account for billing purposes.
-Contacts will be counted each time they appear in a subaccount.
+Contacts are counted each time they appear in a subaccount.